-It occurred to end that we are no different, with the advent of social media folding into our daily lives, we are all transparent.
+It occurred to end that we are no different; with the advent of social media folding into our daily lives, we are all transparent.
 If you write a blog, post a political opinion, pose in a photo, it is for all to see and see forever.

-Nothing could be truer than the fact how we live and how we interact with our prospects and clients has and will continue to change.
-Selling insurance will never quite be the same, just try and hide something from your past or a negative feature in the annuity, it isn’t possible any longer.
+The new transparency means a power shift between customers and those trying to serve and profit from them.
+When your clients and prospects can see you and find you, and vice versa, the dynamics of those relationships change dramatically, providing for all kinds of possible relationship changes.
+Nothing could be truer than the fact that how we live and how we interact with our prospects and clients has and will continue to change.
+Selling insurance will never quite be the same; try and hide something from your past or a negative feature in the annuity; it isn’t possible any longer.

-Digital communication and information access is (quite suddenly) lifting the veil around many institutions and sources of information that were once shrouded in mystery.
-The essence of this explosive change is transparency, and the transparency will shed new light on all of us. (see link at bottom of article)
+When these organizations suddenly find themselves exposed to sunlight, they quickly discover that they can no longer rely on old methods; they must respond to the new transparency or go extinct.
+Digital communication and information access are (quite suddenly) lifting the veil around many institutions and sources of information once shrouded in mystery.
+The essence of this explosive change is transparency, and the transparency will shed new light on all of us. (see link at the bottom of the article)

-Wells Fargo is now facing a class action lawsuit based on excessive fees charged in checking accounts and other bank products.
+Wells Fargo is now facing a class-action lawsuit based on excessive fees charged in checking accounts and other bank products.
 Without sunlight, would this have ever been discovered?

 So advertising 16.1% as an annual rate of return, does that mean every year?
 Does that mean once in a while?
 Does that mean once in a “Blue Moon”?
-Transparency and the ability to find the truth is now the new mantra.
-Shouldn’t we be proud of our products just because they are guaranteed and have a rate of return which is fair and based on market conditions?
+Transparency and the ability to find the truth are now the new mantra.
+Shouldn’t we be proud of our products just because they are guaranteed and have a rate of return that is fair and based on market conditions?